-- 22.7 For the guidance of applicants, as well as the normal forms and statutory fee, planning applications should be accompanied by the following information: - 22.8 (i) Location plan (4 copies of an Ordnance Survey or street map with the property identified): - Site plan (4 copies showing the property and neighbouring properties accurately plotted and the access and parking facilities marked). - Floor plans (4 copies showing the proposed extent of use and facilities). - The proposed maximum number of children of each age. - The proposed number of staff. - The proposed hours of use. - The proposed method of operation (including any outdoor play, fencing, special arrangements for dropping off and collecting children).
+22.7 For the guidance of applicants, as well as the normal forms and statutory fee, planning applications should be accompanied by the following information:

+- Location plan (4 copies of an Ordnance Survey or street map with the property identified): - Site plan (4 copies showing the property and neighbouring properties accurately plotted and the access and parking facilities marked). - Floor plans (4 copies showing the proposed extent of use and facilities). - The proposed maximum number of children of each age. - The proposed number of staff. - The proposed hours of use. - The proposed method of operation (including any outdoor play, fencing, special arrangements for dropping off and collecting children).

-- 23.1 Monitoring will measure the effectiveness of Plan:MK in achieving the Spatial Vision and meeting our objectives.
+23.1 Monitoring will measure the effectiveness of Plan:MK in achieving the Spatial Vision and meeting our objectives.
 This includes identifying any unintended and unforeseen consequences.
-Table 24.1 below sets out the targets and key indicators for delivering the 17 objectives of Plan:MK, related to the appropriate delivery policies.
-Some factors cover a number of different objectives that are vital to many aspects of the strategy. - 23.2 We will collect and analyse statistical and other information as part of our monitoring.
+Table 23.1 below sets out the targets and key indicators for delivering the 17 objectives of Plan:MK, related to the appropriate delivery policies.
+Some factors cover a number of different objectives that are vital to many aspects of the strategy.

+23.2 We will collect and analyse statistical and other information as part of our monitoring.
 This will include progress on the delivery of housing, employment and infrastructure.
 We will summarise this work in an Annual Monitoring Report (AMR).
 The AMR will identify any objectives and targets that are not being met and any action to rectify the situation.
-The AMR will also be a key source of evidence when we prepare new Local Plans. - 23.3 We will also work with partners, including those within the Local Enterprise Partnership (LEP), to collect and share monitoring information.
+The AMR will also be a key source of evidence when we prepare new Local Plans.

+23.3 We will also work with partners, including those within the Local Enterprise Partnership (LEP), to collect and share monitoring information.
 This is particularly important given the housing and jobs growth planned for the South East Midlands LEP.
-Monitoring will not just focus on the city but also the rural towns and villages. - 23.4 Many of the monitoring targets and indicators are taken from the Community Strategy and the Local Area Agreement (LAA).
+Monitoring will not just focus on the city but also the rural towns and villages.

+23.4 Many of the monitoring targets and indicators are taken from the Community Strategy and the Local Area Agreement (LAA).
 We will also use indicators from the Sustainability Appraisal and the Local Plan, to ensure some continuity.
 We included many of the proposed indicators in the Preferred Options document and related Sustainability Appraisal.
-However, some are new or have changed for the following reasons: - Lack of data has made some indicators unmeasureable. - Consultation responses suggested different indicators. - Changes to the Sustainable Community Strategy and the LAA. - Best Value Performance indicators were replaced by National Indicators. - Technical studies suggested better targets and indicators. - 23.5 These monitoring arrangements will allow the Council to react to changing circumstances.
-The Core Strategy is a flexible document and may require wholesale review if circumstances or the housing strategy change.
+However, some are new or have changed for the following reasons:

+- Lack of data has made some indicators unmeasureable. - Consultation responses suggested different indicators. - Changes to the Sustainable Community Strategy and the LAA. - Best Value Performance indicators were replaced by National Indicators. - Technical studies suggested better targets and indicators.

+23.5 These monitoring arrangements will allow the Council to react to changing circumstances.
+Plan:MK is a flexible document and may require wholesale review if circumstances or the housing strategy change.
 Various components of Plan:MK can be adjusted to reflect conditions and events.

-To meet the need for rural housing and provide contingency for the rest of the Borough, the Site Allocations Plan will provide a plan-led approach to identify sites which are not strategic. - 23.6 The table sets out potential events and risks that could affect the achievement of the Core Strategy objectives.
+23.6 The table sets out potential events and risks that could affect the achievement of the strategic objectives of Plan:MK.
 Alongside are various contingencies and actions the Council could undertake to reduce or prevent the impact of the event or risk.
-Some of the suggested actions and contingencies are: - A re-prioritising of documents in the Local Development Scheme. - Preparation of further planning documents. - Working with delivery partners and developers to alter development frameworks and masterplans. - Altering land supply. - Ensuring delivery of infrastructure to enable development. - A review of Plan:MK.
+Some of the suggested actions and contingencies are:

+- A re-prioritising of documents in the Local Development Scheme. - Preparation of further planning documents. - Working with delivery partners and developers to alter development frameworks and masterplans. - Altering land supply. - Ensuring delivery of infrastructure to enable development. - A review of Plan:MK.

+Milton Keynes Council Plan:MK 2016-2031